Pathakvishnu/Get-a-room-ML-Hackathon/README.md

 Column	Description
 Property_ID: Represents a unique identification of a property<br>
-Property_Type: Represents the type of the property( Apartment, Bungalow, etc)
+Property_Type: Represents the type of the property( Apartment, Bungalow, etc) <br>
-Property_Area: Represents the area of the property in square feets
+Property_Area: Represents the area of the property in square feets<br>
-Number_of_Windows:	Represents the number of windows available in the property
+Number_of_Windows:	Represents the number of windows available in the property<br>
-Number_of_Doors:	Represents the number of doors available in the property
+Number_of_Doors:	Represents the number of doors available in the property<br>
-Furnishing:	Represents the furnishing type ( Fully Furnished, Semi Furnished, or Unfurnished )
+Furnishing:	Represents the furnishing type ( Fully Furnished, Semi Furnished, or Unfurnished )<br>
-Frequency_of_Powercuts:	Represents the average number of power cuts per week
+Frequency_of_Powercuts:	Represents the average number of power cuts per week<br>
-Power_Backup:	Represents the availability of power backup
+Power_Backup:	Represents the availability of power backup<br>
-Water_Supply:	Represents the availability of water supply ( All time, Once in a day - Morning, Once in a day - Evening, and Once in two days)
+Water_Supply:	Represents the availability of water supply ( All time, Once in a day - Morning, Once in a day - Evening, and Once in two days)<br>
-Traffic_Density_Score:	Represents the density of traffic on a scale of  1 to  10
+Traffic_Density_Score:	Represents the density of traffic on a scale of  1 to  10<br>
-Crime_Rate:	Represents the crime rate in the neighborhood ( Well below average, Slightly below average, Slightly above average, and  Well above average )
+Crime_Rate:	Represents the crime rate in the neighborhood ( Well below average, Slightly below average, Slightly above average, and  Well above average )<br>
-Dust_and_Noise:	Represents the quantity of dust and noise in the neighborhood ( High, Medium, Low )
+Dust_and_Noise:	Represents the quantity of dust and noise in the neighborhood ( High, Medium, Low )<br>
-Air_Quality_Index:	Represents the Air Quality Index of the neighborhood
+Air_Quality_Index:	Represents the Air Quality Index of the neighborhood<br>
-Neighborhood_Review:	Represents the average ratings given to the neighborhood by the people
+Neighborhood_Review:	Represents the average ratings given to the neighborhood by the people <br>
-Habitability_score:	Represents the habitability score of the property
+Habitability_score:	Represents the habitability score of the property<br>